How to Read Nutrition Labels Without the Headache

 The 5% / 15% rule

-Marketing claims vs nutritional reality
+Marketing claims vs. nutritional reality

-"Low fat," "source of protein," "high in fiber": these terms are regulated but often misleading.
+"Light," "source of protein," "high in fiber": these terms are regulated but often misleading.
 A "low-fat" product simply has 30% less fat than the original version—if it had 30g, it now has 21g, which is still high.
 "No added sugar" doesn't mean sugar-free: a fruit juice can contain 40g of natural sugars per bottle.
-Always read the nutrition table, never the front of the pack.
+Always read the nutrition table, never just the front of the package.

 FoodCraft Tip